|Computer & Information Science Department: CISCO|

 Note: Students progressing at an accelerated pace will be provided an accelerated assignment schedule.

-8. If you have to be absent for more than one (1) week please notify the instructor via the Journal.
+9. If you have to be absent for more than one (1) week please notify the instructor via email prior to missing class.
 Please remember, Packet Tracer assignments can still be submitted during periods when you are unable to attend class.